simonmika/egmontmika.com/content/blog/it's-possible!.md

 +++
 Jesus called us to make disciples.
 And making a disciple comes with a price.

 It costs you your time, energy, and money.
 It calls for patience, wisdom and endurance.
-A long-term commitment… a commitment for life.
+A long-term commitment.

 Now you may wonder: Am I really prepared for this?
 Is it possible for me to give more time, energy, and money?
 Am I patient enough, wise enough, and committed enough?